mxahan/mxahan.github.io/_posts/2020-08-26-Job_intern_info.md

 # Introduction

-This blog contains prospective job opportunities in different ML and AI research group.
+This blog contains prospective job / Internship / Collaboration opportunities in different ML and AI research group.
 I will most summarize their necessary skill required by the company and the name of their corresponding groups.
 In some cases I will explore and share the groups work to get more into it.
 Well, lets start.
 They are mostly selected and chose from the linkedin, glassdoor advertisement and job openings.

 **Disclaimer:** I will only note the parts interesting to me from a particular research group.
 Definitely there are more opportunities in the names I will put in my radar.